-Saudi Ministry of investment signs MoU with Padelx
+Saudi Ministry of Investment signs MoU with PadelX

 “Personally I'm extremely glad and excited to be part of this journey and able to contribute to the great vision of 2030.
 Sports is for the people and should be accessible for everyone and anywhere.
 PadelX is all that!”

-The sports industry was identified as a key sector for development under Vision 2030, and the government has made significant investment commitments – including US$2 billion in sports by 2024, whilst its contribution to the Kingdom’s to GDP is expected to reach SR18 billion by 2030.
+The sports industry was identified as a key sector for development under Vision 2030, and the government has made significant investment commitments – including $2 billion in sports by 2024, whilst its contribution to the Kingdom’s to GDP is expected to reach SR18 billion ($4.8 billion) by 2030.